nathanlytang/RestoreTab/README.md

 ---

-RestoreTab is a browser extension that allows you stop worrying about losing your browsing session if your browser or computer crashes.
+Stop worrying about losing your browsing session if your browser or computer crashes.
 RestoreTab mimics your browsing, keeping a record of tabs and windows currently open.
 On a crash, RestoreTab can instantly open your last used windows, leaving you right where you started.

 ## Features
 * View all browser windows